core-wg/resource-directory/draft-ietf-core-resource-directory.md

 and later look up the victim's .well-known/core content in the RD.
 Mitigation for this is recommended in {{simple}}.

+The Registration Resource path is visible to any client that is allowed endpoint lookup, and can be extracted by resource lookup clients as well.
+The same goes for registration attributes that are shown as target attributes or lookup attributes.
+The RD needs to consider this in the choice of Registration Resource paths, and administrators or endpoint in their choice of attributes.

 ## Access Control

 Access control SHOULD be performed separately for the RD registration and Lookup